ibm-cloud-docs/vpc/lb-overview.md

 SSL offloading requires you to provide an SSL certificate for the application load balancer to perform SSL offloading tasks.
 You can manage the SSL certificates through the [IBM Certificate Manager](/docs/certificate-manager?topic=certificate-manager-getting-started).

 To give an application load balancer access to your SSL certificate, you must enable **service-to-service authorization**, which grants your load balancer service instance access to your certificate manager instance.
 For more information, see [Granting access between services](/docs/account?topic=account-serviceauth#create-auth).
-Make sure to choose **Infrastructure Services** as the source service, **Application Load Balancer** as the resource type, **Certificate Manager** as the target service, and assign the **Writer** service access role.
+Make sure to choose **VPC Infrastructure Services** as the source service, then click the **Resource type** checkbox to expose the dropdown menu.
+Select **Load Balancer for VPC** as the resource type from the dropdown, then **Certificate Manager** as the target service, and assign the **Writer** service access role.

 The required authorization between the load balancer and certificate manager must be set to prevent errors in your load balancer.
 {: important}